 There is a 30% probability that an earthquake will occur in Beaver County in any given year (3/10 = 30%) Medium probability.
-An earthquake with a magnitude between 5.5 and 6.0 is estimated to occur every 50 to 100 years in the Texas Panhandle.
-That indicates a 1 to 2% probability that such a large earthquake in Texas will affect Beaver County.

 While earthquakes recorded in the planning area to date have not resulted in reports of damage, all participating jurisdictions are vulnerable to potential damaging events.